Thin accretion disk luminosity and its image around rotating black holes in perfect fluid dark matter: Introduction

-As we know, according to the standard model of cosmology the matter-energy content of our universe consist of $68\%$ dark energy and $27\%$ dark matter, while the contribution of baryonic matter is only about $5\%$ of the total matter-energy of the universe.
-In other words, non-baryonic dark matter makes up $85\%$ of the total mass of our universe \cite{dark}.
-Although there has been no direct detection of dark matter, there are some observational evidence confirming its existence including the asymptotic flatness of rotation curves of giant spiral and elliptical galaxies \cite{curve}, the observations related to the dynamics of galaxy clusters \cite{cluster} and also the measurements of cosmic microwave background anisotropies \cite{CMB}.
-There are different models of dark matter used to explain large and small structure of the universe \cite{model1}--\cite{model3}.
-In most of these theories the dark matter is assumed as a halo around black holes \cite{halo1}--\cite{halo2}.
-Moreover, the quintessential dark matter solutions was initially proposed by Kiselev \cite{Kiselev1}--\cite{Kiselev2}, and entailed construction of spherically symmetric black hole solutions in the presence of perfect fluid dark matter \cite{Yang}.
-The perfect fluid model of dark matter has been also studied in \cite{Nandi}.
-The extension of black hole solutions in th presence of perfect fluid dark matter to the case of rotating black hole solutions is done in \cite{Wang1} and the behavior of rotational velocity with respect to dark matter parameter and black hole spin have also been investigated.
-The shadow of rotating black holes in perfect fluid dark matter with and without cosmological constant was studied in \cite{Haroon}--\cite{Wang2}.
-Also, the analysis of the shadow cast by charged rotating black holes in the presence of perfect fluid dark matter has been done in \cite{new1}--\cite{new2}.
-The study of circular geodesics in the space-time of charged rotating black holes in perfect fluid dark matter have also been done in \cite{Das}.
+As we know, according to the standard model of cosmology the matter-energy content of our universe consist of $68\%$ dark energy and $27\%$ dark matter, while the contribution of baryonic matter is only about $5\%$ of the total matter-energy of the universe \citep{jarosik2011seven}.
+Although there has been no direct detection of dark matter, there are some observational evidence confirming its existence including the asymptotic flatness of rotation curves of giant spiral and elliptical galaxies \citep{Rubin:1980zd}, the observations related to the dynamics of galaxy clusters \citep{Zwicky:1933gu} and also the measurements of cosmic microwave background (CMB) anisotropies \citep{Planck:2013lkt}.
+There are different models of dark matter used to explain large and small structure of the universe \citep{Navarro:1995iw,Tulin:2017ara,Kiselev:2004vy}.
+In most of these models the dark matter is assumed as a halo around black holes \citep{Jusufi:2019nrn,Konoplya:2019sns}.
+Moreover, the quintessential dark matter solutions was initially proposed by Kiselev \citep{2003gr.qc.....3031K,Kiselev:2002dx}.
+Also, an interesting model was developed by Rahaman et al. in which the black hole is surrounded by perfect fluid dark matter (PFDM) with energy-momentum tensor given by $T_{\mu\nu}=(\rho+p)u_{\mu}u_{\nu}+pg_{\mu\nu}$ \citep{Rahaman:2010xs}.
+Later, this PFDM model was revisited in the light of the observed data of Milky Way galaxy \citep{Potapov:2016obe} where the authors obtained a range for the state parameter of PFDM that indicates a dust-like cold dark matter halo also supported by CMB constraints \citep{mueller2005cosmological,kumar2014observational}.
+On the other hand, a model of PFDM around black hole in the background of spatially inhomogeneous phantom field has been proposed in \citep{Li:2012zx}.
+The Reissner-Nordstrom-anti-de Sitter black hole surround by PFDM has been obtained in \citep{xu2019perfect}.
+Also, the extension of black hole solutions in the presence of PFDM to the case of rotating black hole solutions is done in \citep{Xu:2017bpz} and the behavior of rotational velocity with respect to dark matter parameter and black hole spin have also been investigated.
+The shadow of rotating black holes in PFDM with and without cosmological constant was studied in \citep{Haroon:2018ryd,Hou:2018avu}.
+Moreover, the analysis of the shadow cast by rotating charged black holes in the presence of PFDM has been investigated in \citep{Atamurotov:2021hck,Das:2021otl}.
+The study of circular geodesics in the space-time of rotating charged black holes in PFDM have also been done in \citep{Das:2020yxw}.